 Current Scenario Of Anime Industry, Globally.

 The animation industry has continued to grow for 10 consecutive years.
-In which it reached a record high for 7 consecutive years in 2019.
+Which reached a record high for 7 consecutive years in 2019.
 Both domestically and internationally.
-It amassed a sum of 2,511.2 trillion yen approximately $24 Billion USD.
+It amassed a sum of 2,511.2 trillion yen approximately USD 24 Billion.
 A growth of 19% over the previous year.

-Despite the declining birthrate, aging population, the shrinking domestic market due to the tightening of regulations in China in April 2019, the market has grown fivefold compared to 2009.
+Despite the declining birthrate, ageing population, and the shrinking domestic market due to the tightening of regulations in China in April 2019, the market has grown fivefold compared to 2009.